 Our Younger Infant Educators (Arnahvot-Bunnies)

-Olivia Marquard, Brenda Madyun, Barb Kaiserman, and Patience Michaels
+Olivia Marquard, Brenda Madyun, Barb Kaiserman, Patience Michaels, and Kristin Walch

 Our Older Infant Educators (Dageem-Fish)

-Norah Cauley, Gillian Riffe, Alexandria Lloyd, and Krista Ondish
+Norah Cauley, Gillian Riffe, Krista Ondish, Alexandria Lloyd, and Lauren Evans

 Our Young Toddler Educators (Nemaleem-ants)